Tech901/web-programming-precourse/PreCourse-Exercise.md

 ### 8.3 Elevator Pitch

 Let's add a couple of paragraphs to the bio div.
-To do this we'll use the <p></p> tag to identify our text as a paragraph.
+To do this we will use the <p></p> tag to identify our text as a paragraph.
 In 1-2 short paragraphs tell us what your superpower is and why you would like to take this course.

     <!DOCTYPE html>
     <html>